-1 Invesco Advisers, Inc. ("Invesco" or the "Adviser") has contractually agreed to waive advisory fees and/or reimburse expenses of Series I and Series II shares to the extent necessary to limit Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (excluding certain items discussed below) of Series I and Series II shares to 0.77% and 1.02%, respectively, of the Fund's average daily net assets (the "expense limits").
-In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account, and could cause the Total Annual Fund Operating Expenses After Fee Waiver and/or Expense on short sales; (iv) extraordinary or non-routine items, including litigation expenses (the Fund has incurred but did not actually pay because of an expense offset arrangement.
-Unless Invesco continues the fee waiver agreements, they will terminate on May 31, 2021.
-During its terms, the fee waiver agreements cannot be terminated or amended to increase the expense limits or reduce the advisory fee waiver without approval of the Board of Trustees.
+Invesco Advisers, Inc. ("Invesco" or the "Adviser") has contractually agreed to waive advisory fees and/or reimburse expenses to the extent necessary to limit Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (excluding certain items discussed below) of Series I and Series II shares to 0.77% and 1.02%, respectively, of the Fund's average daily net assets (the "expense limits").
+In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account, and could cause the Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement to exceed the numbers reflected above: (i) interest; (ii) taxes; (iii) dividend expense on short sales; (iv) extraordinary or non-routine items, including litigation expenses; and (v) expenses that the Fund has incurred but did not actually pay because of an expense offset arrangement.
+Unless Invesco continues the fee waiver agreement, it will terminate on April 30, 2022.
+During its term, the fee waiver agreoment cannot be terminated or amended to increase the expense limits without approval of the Board of Trustees.